Prabuddhi-05/ros2_bag_record_splits/README.md

 # Split multiple ROS2 bag files by time segments

 ## Overview
--This script automatically splits multiple ROS2 bag files into smaller time-based segments.
+- [x] This script automatically splits multiple ROS2 bag files into smaller time-based segments.
--It plays each bag file and records defined segments into new bags using a YAML config file.
+- [x] It plays each bag file and records defined segments into new bags using a YAML config file.

 ## Requirements
 - **Python 3** (Install dependencies with `pip install PyYAML`)